Franceway Ranna Cossitt: Later life

-Early in 1830, the leading men connected with the College commenced the publication of the Religious and Literary Intelligencer, at Princeton.
+Early in 1830, the leading men connected with the College starting publishing the Religious and Literary Intelligencer, at Princeton.
 It was the first periodical of the Church.
-Mr. Cossitt was identified with it for a few months and was a principal contributor to its columns.
-The Assembly of 1830, however, transferred the editorial control of the paper to Rev. David Lowry.
+Cossitt was a principal contributor to its columns.
 It afterward became the Revivalist, and finally the Cumberland Presbyterian, in Nashville.

-In 1833 Mr. Cossitt lost his wife and the mother of his children.
-On the 19th of January, 1834, he was married a second time, to Miss Matilda Edwards, of Elkton, Kentucky.
 In 1839 he received the Doctorate of Divinity from Middlebury College, and also from the Trustees of Cumberland College, with which he was then connected.

-In March 1840, he commenced the publication of the Banner of Peace.
-It was at first a monthly periodical.
-He continued it a year under this form.
-In December 1841 the publication was renewed.
-It was changed, however, from a monthly to a small weekly.
+In March 1840, he commenced the publication of the Banner of Peace, which was originally a monthly periodical.
+After a year, it became a weekly paper.

-Early in the year 1843 Dr. Cossitt moved to Lebanon and took charge of Cumberland College at that place.
+Early in the year 1843 Cossitt moved to Lebanon and took charge of Cumberland College at that place.
 In a short time, the Institution became what is now Cumberland University.
 He continued in the presidency of the College till the fall of 1844, when he resigned, and was succeeded by Rev. T. C. Anderson.
-He now gave himself up to the management of his paper, enlarging, and otherwise improving it, as he was able.
-He continued the publication of the Banner of Peace to the close of 1849.
+He then focussed on the publication of the Banner of Peace until the close of 1849.
 His editorial valedictory is contained in the number of the 24th December 1849.
 The paper was transferred to Rev. W. D. Chadick and Mr. W. L. Berry.
 Mr. Chadick assumed control of the editorial department.

 In 1853 Dr. Cossitt published his Life and Times of Finis Ewing.

 In the same year, he was elected by the Trustees Professor of Systematic Theology at Cumberland University.
-This appointment he declined, on account of his age and increasing infirmities.
+He declined this appointment he declined, on the grounds of age and ill-health.

-For the last decade of his life, he devoted himself to the management of his own domestic concerns.
-In addition to the wife of his youth, he had buried a daughter at Princeton.
-Two others, both young wives, and one of them a young mother, had been taken from him after he came to Lebanon.
-He had committed to the grave also in Lebanon, an only son, and a son-in-law.
-In the quietude of his own home, he found time and opportunity for rest, intellectual refreshment, meditation, and prayer.

-A few weeks before his death he became unusually ill.
-On the morning of the third of February, 1863, between four and five o'clock, he died.
+Personal life

+Lucinda Cossitt died in 1833.
+On 19th January 1834, Cossitt married a second time, to Miss Matilda Edwards, of Elkton, Kentucky.
+During his time at Princeton he had also buried a daughter.
+After arriving at Lebanon, he had buried two more daughters, as well as his only son, and a son-in-law.

+In January 1863 he became ill and he died on the morning of 3 February 1863.